Variational Supervised Contrastive Learning: Experiments

 \textbf{Batch Size Sensitivity Analysis.} Figure~\ref{fig:batch_size} illustrates the effect of batch size on ImageNet Top-1 accuracy.
 While large batches are typically crucial for contrastive learning, they significantly increase computational requirements and can lead to training instability.
 VarCon demonstrates reduced dependency on large batch sizes—with just 2048 samples, it achieves 79.26\% accuracy, already outperforming SupCon at 4096 (78.7\%).
 VarCon's performance plateaus earlier, showing minimal improvement (0.01\%) when increasing from 4096 to 6144, while SupCon continues to benefit from larger batches.
 This indicates that VarCon learns a more effective embedding space with fewer negative examples, enabling efficient training with more limited computational resources.

-\textbf{KNN Classification Analysis.} To directly evaluate embedding quality without additional parameterized classifiers, we employed K-nearest neighbor classification, which better reflects the intrinsic structure of the feature space.
+\textbf{Analysis of Embedding Space Organization.} To directly evaluate embedding quality without additional parameterized classifiers, we employed K-nearest neighbor classification, which better reflects the intrinsic structure of the feature space.
 Figure~\ref{fig:knn_acc} shows that VarCon consistently outperforms SupCon across all K values on ImageNet.
 For Top-1 accuracy, VarCon's advantage increases with larger K values (from 77.4\% vs. 77.32\% at K=5 to 78.07\% vs. 77.86\% at \(K=80\)).
 For Top-5 accuracy, VarCon maintains a consistent 0.27\% advantage (83.88\% vs. 83.61\%) across all K values.
 This superiority confirms that VarCon produces embedding spaces with clearer decision boundaries and better structured class relationships.
+This improved embedding organization is further confirmed by t-SNE visualizations of the embedding space evolution in Appendix \ref{sec: Embedding Space Evolution Analysis} and by quantitative hierarchical clustering metrics in Appendix \ref{app: Hierarchical Clustering Results}.

 \textbf{Effect of Epsilon Parameter.} In VarCon, we introduce an adaptive temperature mechanism where $\tau_2$ varies within bounds determined by $\tau_1 \pm \epsilon$.
 Figure~\ref{fig:epsilon_change} shows the effect of different $\epsilon$ values on ImageNet Top-1 accuracy when $\tau_1=0.1$.
 At $\epsilon=0$ (equivalent to fixed temperature), the model achieves 78.87\% accuracy.
 Performance improves as $\epsilon$ increases, peaking at 79.36\% with $\epsilon=0.02$, before declining to 78.42\% at $\epsilon=0.08$.
 This indicates that while some temperature adaptability benefits learning, excessive deviation becomes detrimental, with $\epsilon=0.02$ providing optimal flexibility to adjust confidence levels based on sample difficulty.